Complex geodesics and complex Monge--Amp\`{e}re equations with boundary singularity II

 Here $\mathcal{O}(\Delta,\,\mathbb C^n)$ denotes the set of all holomorphic mappings from $\Delta$ to $\mathbb C^n$, and $C^{k,\,\varepsilon}(\overline{\Delta},\,\mathbb C^n)$ is the usual H\"{o}lder space on $\overline{\Delta}$ with norm defined in a standard way.

-Combining Theorem \ref{thm:parameter dependence} with some fundamentally critical results for extremal mappings (with respect to the Kobayashi-Royden metric) proved by Huang \cite{Huang-Illinois94, Huang-Pisa94}, we then obtain the following result concerning the differentiable dependence of preferred complex geodesics on their parameters.
+Combining Theorem \ref{thm:parameter dependence} with some fundamentally critical results for extremal mappings (with respect to the Kobayashi--Royden metric) proved by Huang \cite{Huang-Illinois94, Huang-Pisa94}, we then obtain the following result concerning the differentiable dependence of preferred complex geodesics on their parameters.

 \begin{thmx} The mapping

 is locally $C^{m-3,\,\alpha-\varepsilon}$-smooth for all $\varepsilon\in (0,\alpha)$. \end{thmx}